felixhaedicke/SheetMusicViewer/README.md

     qmake

-At leas when compiling for Android, you can get errors like this:
+At least when compiling for Android, you can get errors like this:

     mupdf/fitz/memento.h:182:1: error: unknown type name 'size_t'